 Years ago a colleague named Tony (who by the way was Italian), brought an incredible pasta dish to an office gathering.
-I asked him for the recipe, and he graciously agreed.
+I asked him for the recipe and he graciously agreed.
 The last time that I remember making Tony’s Pasta was in 1991 (yes, I’m that old!) for a family gathering.
 I honestly don’t know why I haven’t made it again until now, but I guess that’s life.
-Anyway, you should try this – it’s bursting with flavor, and simple to make.
+This amazing pasta sauce is bursting with flavor and simple to make.
 It will not disappoint!

-The ingredients include Sweet Italian Sausage, olive oil, onion, bell pepper, garlic, fresh mushrooms, salt, dried oregano, dried basil, fennel seeds, petit diced tomatoes, and tomato paste.
+I used the following ingredients for Tony’s Pasta: Sweet Italian Sausage, olive oil, onion, bell pepper, garlic, fresh mushrooms, salt, dried oregano, dried basil, fennel seeds, petit diced tomatoes, and tomato paste.

 I started by forming the the Italian sausage into 1-inch balls.
-Then I placed them on a baking sheet with sides, that I had lined with non-stick aluminum foil, and cooked them in the oven at 350º F for 30 minutes.
+Then I placed them on a baking sheet with sides, lined with non-stick aluminum foil, and cooked them in the oven at 350º F for 30 minutes.

 After I removed the meatballs from the oven, I drained them thoroughly on paper towels, and pressed each one between paper towels to remove as much grease as possible.

 While the sausage was cooking in the oven, I heated a bit of olive oil in a 12-inch skillet over medium heat, and cooked the onions and bell pepper for about 8 minutes, until the onions began to look transparent.
 Then I added the garlic and cooked the mixture for about 30 seconds more, until the garlic was fragrant.
 Next I added the mushrooms and continued cooking the mixture for several minutes more.

 Finally, I added the seasonings, tomatoes, and tomato paste, stirring to combine everything.
 I thought that the sauce was too thick, so I added about a half a can of water to thin it out a bit.